Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Introduction

-Our findings suggest that, other than revenue and industry, alternative entity-specific InsurTech empowered features, such as the customer reviews of a business, indeed improve the prediction performance of cyber risk models.
-The models also reveal that, with a rich set of entity-specific features, the occurrence of various types of cyber incidents can be predicted with reasonable accuracy, though predicting their frequency remains a challenge.
-In addition, no evidence has been found for entity-level dependence among the occurrences or frequencies of different types of cyber risks.
-This observation is based on the result that the classification and regression models with predictions on one type of incident being conditioned on another fail to prevail over the ones that treat individual incident types as independent.
+Our findings suggest that, besides revenue and industry, alternative entity-specific organizational insurtech-empowered features, such as the customer reviews of a business, indeed improve the performance of cyber risk models.
+The models also reveal that, with a rich set of entity-specific organizational features, the occurrence of various types of cyber incidents can be captured with reasonable accuracy, though evaluating their frequency remains a challenge.
+Finally, we find no evidence of entity-level dependence among the occurrences or frequencies of different types of cyber risks.
+We base this observation on the result that the classification and regression models with predictions on one type of incident being conditioned on another fail to prevail over the ones that treat individual incident types as independent.
 Note that this result does not challenge the intuition that firms with certain traits, such as strong cybersecurity, may experience lower occurrence and frequency across all types of cyber incidents.
 Rather, it suggests that the occurrences or frequencies of different types of incidents are likely to be conditionally independent, given the firm's characteristics.

 The contributions of our work are as follows.
-This study offers a comprehensive review of the datasets on cyber incidents within the public domain to facilitate future research in this field.
-This incident dataset is enriched by entity-specific InsurTech empowered features, thus enabling the risk and dependence modeling for individual organizations.
-This study further examines the effectiveness of entity-specific features in predicting cyber incident occurrence and frequency and reveals a set of potential rating factors for cyber insurance.
-Lastly, this study suggests that the dependence among different cyber incident types may not be present at the entity level.
+The study offers a comprehensive review of cyber incident datasets in the public domain to facilitate future research in the field.
+That incident data is enriched by entity-specific organizational insurtech-empowered features, thus enabling risk and dependence modeling for individual organizations.
+The study further examines the effectiveness of entity-specific organizational features in capturing cyber incident occurrence and frequency and reveals a set of potential rating factors for cyber insurance.
+Lastly, the study suggests that dependence among different cyber incident types may not be present at the entity level.